zenobia-pay/dolphin-cli/README.md

 ## Credits

-Built with 🐬 by the Dolphin Maker team
+Built with 🐬 by the Dolphin CLI team